nikolavp/configs/README.md

 ### Dvorak
 I am using dvorak and because I am from Bulgaria, I needed a dvorak mapping for my language.
-You can install it with the following
+You can install it with the following on Linux

     cat bg-dvorak-phonetic >> /usr/share/X11/xkb/symbols/bg

+On Macos, you need to copy the layout files

+    cp dvorak-macos/* ~/Library/Keyboard\ Layouts/

 # Newer version of vim needed
 One of the plugins(YouCompleteMe) in the vim configuration needs a newer version of vim(at least from the one distributed with Ubuntu).
 Here is how to get a newer package: